-I further authorize The Physicians and their associates to release such images to the American Society of Plastic Surgeons (ASPS), the American Society for Aesthetic Plastic Surgery (ASAPS), the American Board of Plastic Surgery (ABPS), the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS), and the American Board of Facial Plastic and Reconstructive Surgery (AAFPRS).
+I further authorize The Physicians and their associates to release such images to the American Society of Plastic Surgeons (ASPS), the American Society for Aesthetic Plastic Surgery (ASAPS) and the American Board of Plastic Surgery (ABPS).
 I provide this authorization as a voluntary contribution in the interests of public education.
-The images may be used for publication in print, visual or electronic media, specifically including, but not limited to, medical journals (such as Plastic and Reconstructive Surgery, Annals of Plastic Surgery, Aesthetic Plastic Surgery), textbooks, lay publications, patient education or during lectures for the purpose of informing the medical profession or the general public about plastic surgery methods, medical education or examination material by ASPS, ASAPS, ABPS, AAFPRS and ABFPRS.
-I understand that such images shall become the property of ASPS, ASAPS, ABPS, AAFPRS and may be retained or released by these organizations for the limited purpose mentioned above.
-I also grant permission for the use of any of my medical records including illustrations, photographs, video, or other imaging records created in my case, for use in examination, certifying and/or re-certifying purposes by ABPS and ABFPRS.
+The images may be used for publication in print, visual or electronic media, specifically including, but not limited to, medical journals (such as Plastic and Reconstructive Surgery, Annals of Plastic Surgery, Aesthetic Plastic Surgery), textbooks, lay publications, patient education or during lectures for the purpose of informing the medical profession or the general public about plastic surgery methods, medical education or examination material by ASPS, ASAPS and ABPS.
+I understand that such images shall become the property of ASPS, ASAPS and ABPS and may be retained or released by these organizations for the limited purpose mentioned above.
+I also grant permission for the use of any of my medical records including illustrations, photographs, video, or other imaging records created in my case, for use in examination, certifying and/or re-certifying purposes by ABPS.